 Euphydryas editha taylori

-Townsend’s Big-eared Bat (Observed)
+Townsend’s Big-eared Bat (Observed and Modeled)

 Corynorhinus townsendii

-Western Bluebird (Observed)
+Western Bluebird (Observed and Modeled)

 Sialia mexicana occidentalis

-Western Gray Squirrel (Observed)
+Western Gray Squirrel (Observed and Modeled)

 Sciurus griseus

-Western Meadowlark (Observed)
+Western Meadowlark (Observed and Modeled)

 Sturnella neglecta

-Western Painted Turtle (Observed)
+Western Painted Turtle (Observed and Modeled)

 Chrysemys picta belli

-White-breasted Nuthatch (Pacific) (Documented)
+White-breasted Nuthatch (Pacific) (Modeled)

 Sitta carolinensis aculeata

-Willamette daisy (Observed)
+Willamette Daisy (Observed)

 Erigeron decumbens

-Willow Flycatcher (Observed)
+Willow Flycatcher (Observed and Modeled)

 Empidonax traillii